cockroachdb/docs/v2.2/recommended-production-settings.md

 For best performance:

 - For storage, SSD or NVMe devices will yield the best performance results.
-The usual volume size should be 300-500 GB.
+The recommended volume size is 300-500 GB.

-    Monitor IOPS for higher service times, if they exceed 1-5 ms, you will need to add more devices or expand the cluster to reduce the disk latency.
+    Monitor IOPS for higher service times.
+If they exceed 1-5 ms, you will need to add more devices or expand the cluster to reduce the disk latency.
 To monitor IOPS, use tools such as `iostat` (part of `sysstat`).

 - The ideal configuration is 4-16 CPUs, 16-64 GB memory nodes (2-4 GB of memory per CPU).

-    To add more processing power (up to 16 CPUs), add more CPUs is better than adding more RAM.
+    To add more processing power (up to 16 CPUs), adding more CPUs is better than adding more RAM.
 Otherwise, add more nodes rather than using higher CPU per node; higher CPUs will have NUMA implications.
 Our internal testing results indicate this is the sweet spot for OLTP workloads.
 It is a best practice to use uniform nodes so SQL performance is consistent.

 - To calculate IOPS, use [sysbench](https://github.com/akopytov/sysbench).
-If IOPS decreases, add more nodes to your cluster to add IOPS.
+If IOPS decrease, add more nodes to your cluster to increase IOPS.

 #### Resilience recommendations